-To date, 39 universities have hosted KAEF Fellows, including Yale University, St. John's University, Tufts University, and University of Minnesota.
+To date, 39 universities have hosted KAEF Fellows, including City University of New York, Baruch College, Rochester Institute of Technology, Willamette University, and Yale University.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including:

 KAEF Fellows have served with, among other organizations, Dell Computers, the World Bank, Voice of America, the International Finance Corporation, the Duke Center for International Development, and the Xerox Corporation.